Wok This Way: Your First Step into the World of Wok Cooking

 Congrats, you've mastered the safety essentials of wok cooking over a campfire!

-Equipped with essential safety tips, let's answer some common questions beginners often have about wok cooking.
+Now that you're equipped with safety tips, let's dive into some common questions beginners often have about wok cooking.

 Wok Talk: Addressing Your Burning Questions about Wok Cooking